nightcoffee/http-hijack/README.md

 # Requirement
 * libpcap
-* Switch with port mirroring or Hub
+* Switch with port mirroring (You can use Openwrt)

 # Use
 1. Config switch mirror all traffic to HIJACK computer.